 Strategy

-In order to guarantee that lubrication programs meet the objectives of the larger operation, they ought to be incorporated into the larger maintenance activities.
+Integrate lubrication programs into overall maintenance activities to ensure they meet the operation’s objectives.
 Reliability Centered Maintenance (RCM) is an approach that many operations have implemented to manage their equipment efficiently.
 RCM ascertains the necessary actions to guarantee the physical asset maintains its intended functionality.
 To achieve maximum availability, this technique entails selecting machines that can operate indefinitely and managing units that are comparable to each other.
-A machine's lubrication protocols should be in line with its overall maintenance strategy in order to optimize lubrication resources.
+A machine’s lubrication protocols should be in line with its overall maintenance strategy in order to optimize lubrication resources.

 For example, A gearbox on a conveyor might be classified as process essential, but the same gearbox on a different conveyor might be classified as run-to-failure with a five-year life span.
 Depending on the quantity of run-to-failure units available, a lifecycle fill approach might be the most appropriate rather than treating both units equally.
 One option is to utilize a product without longer lifecycle benefits to closely monitor the other unit for symptoms of distress if the dependability expectation is higher.
 In order to achieve higher lubrication efficiency and effectiveness at a lower overall cost, it is essential to make sure that each system’s practice is in line with the maintenance objective.